TimothyS2/SDD-Code-Project-2023-T4/README.md

 - **A Cloze Passage activity**, where students can test their knowledge on the SDD module
 - **A variety of language options**, allowing for greater user accessibility
-- **Multiple appearance themes**, allowing for more effective user experience
+- **Multiple appearance themes**, allowing for more effective user experience There are currently 5 questions for each activity in this prototype.

 **For question and answer customisations:**